 (5) The district has made progress toward meeting the standards, but more time is required to implement the district’s plan for corrective action.

-(d) The commissioner shall notify the local school board chairperson and the superintendent of the state board's decision.
+(d) The commissioner shall notify the school board chairperson and the superintendent of the state board's decision.

-(e) If the state board denies the request, the chairperson of the local school board or designee may request a reconsideration of the state board's decision.
+(e) If the state board denies the request, the chairperson of the school board or designee may request a reconsideration of the state board's decision.
 The reconsideration shall be filed in writing with the office of legislation and hearings within 20 days of receipt of the decision.
 The office of legislation and hearings shall schedule reconsideration in accordance with timelines and procedures established in Ed 213.

 Source. #5546, eff 7-1-93; ss by #6366, eff 10-30-96, EXPIRED: 10-30-04